phorton1/Arduino-libraries-myIOT/docs/basics.md

     //      sudo rm /var/lib/mosquitto/mosquitto.db
     //      sudo service mosquitto start
 ```

-VALUE_STYLE_VERBOSE is used in the debugging of the value setting code itself,
-and generally not intended for use by clients.

 VALUE_STYLE_RETAIN is the only style that is specific to MQTT, and is used to
 tell the MQTT broker to retain the value persistently, and should be used with care.